 At that time, the services will be set up in the landlord's/owner’s name, only if the landlord/owner agrees to automatically assume responsibility for paying for continued service after the closure of a tenant’s account.
 If a new account is set up in the landlord's/owner’s name, a new account setup charge may apply; and even though the property may be vacant, monthly service charges and electricity used will be billed.

-If the landlord/owner refuses responsibility for continued service and a new tenant hasn’t assumed responsibility for the account, we may remove our delivery equipment from the property.
-Likewise for new connections, if a person has not assumed responsibility for service charges delivered to a property, or if the account setup process for the property has not been completed by a person, we reserve the right to disconnect the property and remove our delivery equipment from the property.
+If the landlord/owner refuses responsibility for continued service and a new tenant hasn’t assumed responsibility for the account, we may disconnect and remove our delivery equipment from the property.
+Likewise for new connections, if a person hasn't completed the account set up process and assumed responsibility for electricity service charges, we reserve the right to disconnect and remove our delivery equipment from the property.

 Concerns and Feedback

 If you have feedback or a complaint, please call our Customer Communications Centre at 1-888-664-9376.
 We have an established internal resolution process that will be followed to resolve any concerns.
 If for any reasons we can't resolve your issue, you may raise it with the Ontario Energy Board.